 Based on the classic fairy tale by the Brothers Grimm, Beauty lives a happy life in the city with her father and four siblings helping and spending time with the less fortunate.
 That is, until the day her father finds himself in an enormous debt after the great loss of his cargo ships in the China Sea.
-The whole family moves to a small cottage in the country and day after day the three men, the old man and his two sons, Robert and Nathan, must work in the fields.
-One day, the old man receives news that one of his ships had survived, but when he arrives at the harbor, he finds that nothing valuable was saved and that his family remains in poverty.
+The family moves to a small cottage in the country and day after day the three men, the old man and his two sons Robert and Nathan, must work in the fields.
+One day, the old man receives news that one of his ships had survived, but when he arrives at the harbor he finds that nothing valuable was saved and that his family remains in poverty.
 On his way home, the old man gets lost in the forest and finds a magnificent castle where he spends the night.
-He remembers the promise he had made to his daughter, she had asked for one simple rose, so the man cuts a rose from the many rose bushes in the castle gardens.
-However, as soon as the rose is cut, a horrible beast appears and tells ...
+He remembers the promise he had made Beautyfor one simple rose, so he cuts a rose from one of the many rose bushes in the castle gardens.
+However, as soon as the rose is cut, a horrible beast appears and tells him that he must die for having...
 Written by

 An animated classic for children of all ages

 Did You Know?